ambrest/vue-blogfront/README.md

 * Modern Vue frontend with refreshing design.
 * Simple structure and just a few dependencies.
 * Easy-to-use admin panel which includes full control over your users.
+* Full and partial text search function.
+* Clapping possibility to show how much you like a post.
+* Local drafts.

 ### Installation
 * [Installing on MacOS](/docs/installation/mac.md)